lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 keywords:
   - programming
   - monorepo
-date: 2022-09-24T09:09:51+02:00
+date: 2022-09-28T07:09:51+02:00
-draft: true
 ---

 If you're looking for reasons to adopt a monorepo, check out [The appeal of monorepo]({{< ref "/writing/the-appeal-of-monorepo" >}} "the appeal of monorepo") that I wrote for that purpose.

 This article assumes you're _already_ convinced that the monorepo is how you want to organise your codebase.
 While I will be mentioning some benefits of the monorepo approach, they'll be a subset of a larger set of benefits I discussed in "The appeal of monorepo".

 With this article, I initially intended to provide some sort of "starting template" for a monorepo.
 The deeper I got into the topic, the more obvious it